mschober/pandify/README.md

 > Mixtape relies on a simple console interface to apply batches of changes to users, songs, and playlists.
 The program is designed to make one pass over the incoming changes and apply them.

+### Disclaimer

+- Mixtape assumes all input files are validated and will not create edge scenarios.
+- Mixtape assumes songs can only be played 1 in a a given playlist.
+This is considered an important fast follow update.

 ### Running Mixtape

 The pandify script assumes your system has `node` installed at `/usr/local/bin/node`.
 If that isn't the case, remove the shebang and runt it as `node pandify ...`.